9-HOUR TETON OGRE

 RACE DAY SCHEDULE

-Plan to find lodging near or in the town of Victor, Idaho.
+Plan to find lodging near or in the town of Swan Valley or Irwin, Idaho.
 There are plenty of hotels, vacation rentals, and camping opportunities, just be sure to make your reservations early!

 - All racers and spectators must be prepared and willing to wear a mask and practice social distancing whenever at race headquarters or transition areas, (regardless of vaccine status).